apache/age-website/docs/intro/operators.md

 #### Case insensitive search

-Adding (?i) at the beginning of the striong will make the comparison case insensitive
+Adding (?i) at the beginning of the string will make the comparison case insensitive

 ```
 SELECT * FROM cypher('graph_name', $$